caalberts/localroast/README.md

 ### JSON file

-To start localroast using a JSON path, use the `-json` flag, followed by the path to the JSON file.
+To start a local stub server using a JSON file, use the `-json` flag, followed by the path to the JSON file.

 ```sh
 localroast -json examples/stubs.json